nshmura/dsio/README.md

 ### Motivation

-I want to version-control master data in Datastore, and want to automatically reflect the changes to Datastore using CI service. like below:
+I have been developing web application which uses Datastore to store application's master data.
+I want to version-control master data in Datastore, and want to automatically reflect the changes to Datastore using CI service.<br>
+like below:

 ![ci](./docs/ci.png)